REAIABook/REAIABook/readme.md

 1. If you don't have a Github account you can click on the green "Clone or Download" button and download a .ZIP file and extract the files on your computer.

 2. If you have a Github account, download and install the Github desktop application.
-Make sure you are logged in in the application.
+Make sure you are logged in to the application.
 Then click the green "Clone or Download" button and select "Open in Desktop" and follow the instructions to clone (copy) the files to your computer.

-Also you should allocate a directory for the data that will be downloaded in the code that has at least 2 GB of open space.
-This should be used as the data dirctory (**data.dir**) in the code.
+Also you should allocate a directory for the data that will be downloaded in the code that has at least 2.5 GB of open space.
+This should be used as the data directory (**data.dir**) in the code.

 Chapter 1
 ---------